Bryant Dunston: Olympiacos

 On July 9, 2013, Dunston signed a two-year contract with Olympiacos.
 In his first EuroLeague season, he averaged 10.3 points, 5.3 rebounds, 1.1 steals and league-leading 1.3 blocks over 29 games played.
 Olympiacos however finished the participation in the EuroLeague by losing 2–3 to Real Madrid in the quarter-final series.
 On May 6, he was voted the EuroLeague Best Defender of the season.

 On May 6, 2015, he was named the EuroLeague season's Best Defender for the second season in a row.

 Anadolu Efes

 On June 23, 2015, Dunston signed a two-year contract with the Turkish club Anadolu Efes.
 On May 18, 2017, he signed a two-year contract extension with Anadolu Efes.

 On May 23, 2019, Dunston signed another two-year contract extension with the club.
 He signed a two-year extension on July 26, 2020, with an option for another year.
 On November 6, Dunston was ruled out for a month following an eye injury.

+On April 29, 2023, Dunston was involved in a car accident, with his car getting trapped under a semi-truck in Istanbul and suffered minor injuries only.
+Anadolu Efes later announced that he was in good general health and under observation.

+On June 29, 2023, Dunston parted ways with the Turkish powerhouse after eight seasons together.

+Virtus Bologna

+On August 25, 2023, Dunston signed a two-year (1+1) contract with Italian powerhouse Virtus Bologna.
+On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.

+Žalgiris Kaunas

+On July 17, 2024, Dunston signed a one-year deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+He helped Žalgiris regain the LKL championship and also won the club's sixth consecutive cup competition, the King Mindaugas Cup.
+He also had a memorable buzzer-beating game winner for Žalgiris against KK Crvena Zvezda in the EuroLeague.
+On July 11, 2025, he parted ways with the Lithuanian club.